hanabi/hanabi.github.io/misc/2-Player.md

 * Thus, color clues that are focused on slot 1 are always *Play Clues*.
 This is referred to as a *Flush Clue* in order to disambiguate it from a more ordinary *Play Clue*.
 * Note that you are also allowed to give a *Flush Clue* with black.

+### The 5's Double Chop Move

+* Normally, when a player re-clues one or more 5's with a number 5 clue, it would be a *Play Clue* - the left-most 5 is playable right now.
+* In a 2-player game, if this would require two or more blind-plays (e.g. as a *Self Double Finesse*), then this interpretation is unlikely.
+Instead, we agree that this should communicate a *Double Chop Move*.

 <br />

 ## Advanced Conventions